Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 maxresdefault

-On the day of the holiday, the most solemn service takes place in the churches, formed in the first centuries of the birth of Christianity.
-After a long and strict fast, many were baptized and continue to do so to this day.
-The peculiarity of the Easter service is that it takes place under the sacrament of the night and continues until dawn.
+On the day of the holiday, the most solemn service takes place in churches, formed in the first centuries of the birth of Christianity.
+After a long period of strict fasting, many were baptized and continue to do so to this day.
+The peculiarity of the Easter service is that it takes place under the sacrament of night and continues until dawn.

 Easter greeting

-From the festive night and for forty days, it is customary to christen, that is, not just say hello, but with a smile on our lips to say “Christ is Risen” with a smile, receiving the answer “Truly is risen”.
+From the holiday night and for forty days, it is customary to christen, that is, not just say hello, but with a smile on your lips, inspired to say “Christ is Risen,” receiving the answer “Truly is Risen.”
 This is followed by the obligatory triple kiss.
-It is believed that kissing is so sacred and brings happiness.
+Kissing is believed to be so sacred and brings happiness.

 Easter fire